Bayurzx/Bayurzx/README.md

 # Welcome ✨✨, I am Adebayo `aka` bayurzx

 ## 👨‍🔧 **About Me** 👨‍🔧
-### A Full-Stack Developer *with a very particular set of skills* 😆 such as Software Development, Cloud Ops, Project Management, Engineering Design, Analysis etc. Skills I have acquired over a series of competitive programming, scholarships and internships. *Skills that make me a nightmare for* troublesome code😆.
+### A Software Developer *with a very particular set of skills* 😆 such as Software Development, Cloud Ops, Project Management, Engineering Design, Analysis etc. Skills I have acquired over a series of competitive programming, scholarships and internships. *Skills that make me a nightmare for* troublesome code😆.

 <br/>